 - Takes a 2% – 4% commission from the winner’s profit.

 Unlike sportsbooks, exchanges don’t want you to lose.
 They have no position in the outcome of any bet.

 The exchange model has 2 big advantages.

 1. Better odds

-Betting exchanges commision is less than sportsbooks overround.
-A 2% commision is equivalent to a 1% overround.
+Betting exchanges commission is less than sportsbooks overround.
+A 2% commission is equivalent to a 1% overround.

 2. The ability to lay